 The Kaua‘i Steel Guitar Festival will feature school visitations, a steel guitar workshop, kanikapila, Open Stage sessions, and a ho‘olaule‘a featuring several of Hawai‘i's steel guitar masters.

-The festival's educational component provides learning opportunities for local area schools.
-Classes are invited to participate in workshops and presentations about the Hawaiian steel guitar at the hotel on Friday, February 5, 2016.
+THURSDAY AND FRIDAY SCHOOL PRESENTATIONS The festival's educational component provides learning opportunities for local area schools.
 These educational presentations will be made by teams of festival steel guitar masters and are geared towards reintroducing the Hawaiian steel guitar to the younger generation and to get them interested in the instrument and its importance in Hawaiian music.
-If your Kaua‘i school is interested in such a presentation, please fill out the contact form to reserve your opportunity.
+If your Kaua‘i school is interested in such a presentation and has not been contacted, please fill out the contact form to reserve your opportunity.

-The Ho‘olaule‘a program will be hosted by radio and television personality Mele Apana.
-The Ho‘olaule‘a will showcase of the Festival's featured performers.
-The finale will feature all that evening's Ho‘olaule‘a steel guitarists playing together as a group.
+SATURDAY EVENING HO'OLAULE'A program will be hosted by celebrity emcee Mele Apana.
+The Ho‘olaule‘a will showcase each of the Festival's featured performers in individual programs.
+The finale will feature all that evening's Ho‘olaule‘a steel guitarists playing together in a group kanikapila, round-robin style.

-A "Beginning Hawaiian Steel Guitar" workshop will be presented.
+A workshop on steel guitar construction will be presented.

-Saturday Open stage entertainment will feature guest artists and performers.
+Friday and Saturday Open stage entertainment will feature guest artists and performers.
 These 30-minute playing sessions will showcase steel guitarists from all over the world, including some Aloha Music Camp attendees.
-Shown here, Dave Kolars (DeKalb, IL), Heu‘i Bandmann (Lawai, HI), Moses Kamai (Bristow, VA), Robert "Konabob" Stoffer (Kona, HI), Rhonda Murotake (Los Angeles, CA), and Mark Alan Mendes (San Diego, CA).
+Shown here, Dave Kolars (DeKalb, IL), Daniel Villani (Long Beach, CA), Jack Aldrich (Seattle, WA), Joe Stewart (Broomfield, CO), Rhonda Murotake (Los Angeles, CA), and Mark Alan Mendes (San Diego, CA).

 Kaua‘i Steel Guitar Festival